Commitment + Clinical Leadership = Better Outcomes

 A study from Indiana University Bloomington’s Counsilman Center for the Science of Swimming found that individuals aged 35 who swam 3,200 to 4,500 meters a week postponed the aging process by decades.
 The researchers studied different metrics such as blood pressure, muscle mass, pulmonary function, and blood chemistry, concluding that these metrics may be impacted by a decline in activity as we age.11

 Swimming 3-5 times a week can help you get a great workout and keep your body healthy for years to come.
 After all, keeping your body active can help you stay healthy in the future.

 Swimming Can Relieve Stress

 Being active and getting moving can improve your overall mood.
-One reason for this is because swimming releases endorphins that causes your muscles to relax.
+One reason for this is that swimming releases endorphins that cause your muscles to relax.

 Furthermore, another way how swimming helps your body relieve stress is it is a feel-good exercise.
 According to a poll conducted by research specialists at Ipsos MORI, 70% of the people surveyed said that swimming had a positive effect on their mental health.12

 When you swim, you have to focus your mind on staying afloat and coordinating your body.
 This is a great way to get your mind off of life’s distractions while exercising for a few hours.

 Add swimming to your routine to improve your mood and reduce your anxiety.

 Get Outside and Swim Today!

 Now that you know why swimming is good for you, get outside and spend a few hours at the pool every few days.
 You’ll not only be healthier after adding swimming into your routine, but it is also a fun exercise you can enjoy all summer long.